medcomdk/dk-ehmi-eds/input/pagecontent/security-en1.md

 ## 7.1 EHMI Delivery Status (EDS)

-In [EHMI], the following stations are involved in point-to-point message transmissions: Business systems, message service handlers and access points.
+In EHMI, the following stations are involved in point-to-point message transmissions: Business systems, message service handlers and access points.

 All stations participating in an EHMI message transmission must register their message handling in the transmission status service EDS, as described in the FHIR implementation guide at https://build.fhir.org/ig/medcomdk/dk-ehmi-eds/.